An Early Educator’s Guide to Objective Observation

 • Although you may be tempted to help the children, especially if they ask for help, refer them to other teachers in the classroom if possible.

-• Avoid making direct and lengthy eye contact with the child you are observing.
-Instead, use regular glances around the room to avoid alerting the child that you're watching them.
+• Avoid making direct and lengthy eye contact with the child you observe.
+Instead, use regular glances around the room to avoid alerting the child that you are watching them.

 • When writing your observations, be sure to avoid any biased statements.
 Include only what you see and hear.
-Don’t include your opinions or assessments about what you've observed.
+Don’t include your opinions or assessments about what you observe.

 Written observation example